 Professor of Psychology, Data, Information, and Society Pathway Coordinator

 Jason Nier is a social psychologist whose research focuses primarily on intergroup relations.
 As a result, he is concerned with the psychological processes that are responsible for prejudice and discrimination, and the processes through which biases may be reduced.

-Vandana Shiva Assistant Professor of Gender, Sexuality and Intersectionality Studies
+Interim Dean of Institutional Equity and Inclusion, Vandana Shiva Associate Professor of Gender Sexuality and Intersectionality Studies

 Associate Professor of Psychology, Director of the Behavioral Neuroscience Program